 N. Paunkoska (Dimoska), A. Hristov, A. Karadimce, N. Marina, M. Sefidanoski, “Return on Collaboration and Social Media Revenue”, ARTICONF Blog 2021, https://articonf.eu/return-on-collaboration/.
 N. Paunkoska Dimoska, A. Hristov, A. Karadimce, N. Marina, M. Sefidanoski, “Tools for Analytics and Cognition for Crowd Journalism Application”, 13th EAI International Conference on e-Infrastructure and e-Services for Developing Countries, December 2021.

-This blog post was written by the University of Information Science and Technology “St. Paul the Apostle” – Ohrid team.
+This blog post was written by the University of Information Science and Technology “St. Paul the Apostle” – Ohrid team in January 2022.